Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

   http://192.168.86.10:8888/lab?token=df6d103b0944468bec9eb658184548bdc66bf0cf6e1462a5

-  If you want to test this out more and are going to keep redeploying with the same configuration, then you can create a record in /etc/hosts for `jupyter`:
+  If you want to test this out more, and are going to keep redeploying with the same configuration, then you can create a record in /etc/hosts for `jupyter`:

   ```bash
   # Jupyter
   192.168.86.10	jupyter
   ```

   This would allow you to copy/paste from the container logs and use:

   http://jupyter:8888/lab?token=df6d103b0944468bec9eb658184548bdc66bf0cf6e1462a5